 "Certain sectors, when taken by themselves, can be more volatile, but their volatility is also an advantage," says Chris Gaffney, senior market strategist for EverBank Wealth Management in Jacksonville, Fla., noting noncorrelated assets make for a smoother ride.
 "You don't want all your investments to react the same way to the same macroeconomic stimulus.
 If they all move up at the same time, the same will happen on the downside."

 That said, Gaffney believes most Main Street investors would be best served by implementing sector rotation as a component to their otherwise well-diversified portfolio of stocks, bonds and cash.

 The question is, what percentage of one's portfolio should be earmarked for sector funds?
 Benz says 5 percent is a reasonable starting point, noting the weighting of most total stock market index funds can also serve as a guide.

 "If you're looking at a sector weighting in your portfolio that's maybe 5 or 10 percentage points higher than the total stock market index, that's not unreasonable," she says.
 "Beyond that is too risky."

 Before they buy, investors should perform an audit of their existing portfolio, so they know what they own and where any holes exist, Benz adds.

 Morningstar's free Instant X-Ray tool allows investors to plug in the name of their holdings and the dollar value of each.
-The report produces an analysis of their asset allocation, exposure to different investment styles, geographic regions and sectors, compared alongside S&P 500 index weighting.
+The report produces an analysis of their asset allocation and exposure to different investment styles, geographic regions and sectors, compared alongside S&P 500 index weightings.